sandboxie-plus/sandboxie-docs/PlusContent/TraceLog.md

 5\.
 You can now paste (Ctrl+V) the collected data somewhere and make it available for analysis.

+6\.
+Optionally, the keyboard shortcut CTRL+F can be used to search for specific entries within the Trace Log tab.

 **Performance Impact**

 When inactive, the Trace Log does not use any system resources and does not have any performance impact on any running programs.
 When active, the Trace Log has a small performance penalty on sandboxed programs.

-**Recent Improvements**
+**Additional Improvements**

+> **Sandboxie Plus v0.7.0** adds the ability to adjust the buffer size with `TraceBufferPages=2560`.
+>
+> **Sandboxie Plus v0.8.0** adds the ability to disable resource access monitor for selected sandboxes with `DisableResourceMonitor=y`.
+>
+> **Sandboxie Plus v0.9.8b** adds the ability to save the trace log into a new file.
+>
+> **Sandboxie Plus v0.9.8d** adds the ability to select multiple access types at once.
+>
+> **Sandboxie Plus v1.0.16** adds a monitor mode to the resource access trace.
+>
-**Sandboxie Plus v1.9.6** adds a full stack trace to all trace messages.
+> **Sandboxie Plus v1.9.6** adds a full stack trace to all trace messages.
 Note that activating the Trace Log also turns on the Keep Terminated feature.
 This is not a bug, but a new intended behaviour.
 Without it, the stack trace in the Trace Log would not work properly, as it uses the process objects to cache the symbols.
+>
+> **Sandboxie Plus v1.10.1** adds an "auto scroll" option in the right-click menu.